mpodvin/Auto-Free-Object-Memory/README.md

 end;
 ```

-You can do this too :
+You can write this too :

 ```pascal
 var